tensorflow/swift/README.md

    [step-by-step instructions](Usage.md) to build and execute a Swift script on your computer.

- - **Compile from source**: If you'd like to customize S4TF or even contribute back, follow our [instructions on building the S4TF compiler from source](https://github.com/apple/swift/tree/tensorflow).
+ - **Compile from source**: If you'd like to customize Swift for TensorFlow or even contribute back, follow our [instructions on building the Swift for TensorFlow compiler from source](https://github.com/apple/swift/tree/tensorflow).

 Please do join the